Management By Objectives (MBO)

 - Objectives must be challenging and motivating;

-- Daily feedback on the state of affairs at the level of coaching and development instead of static management reports;
+- Daily feedback on the state of affairs and key results at the level of coaching and development instead of static management reports;

 - Rewards (recognition, appreciation and/or performance-related pay) for achieving the intended objectives is a requirement;